How to Study for the Bocconi Admission Test (Updated for 2025)

 This is the magic question.
 It’s not really.
 You should take both.

 Preparing for the SAT will make you sharp for the Mathematics, Reading Comprehension, and Numerical Reasoning sections of the Bocconi Admission Test.
-This advanced preparation drastically cuts down the amount of time needed to prepare for the Bocconi test.
+This advanced preparation significantly reduces the time required to prepare for the Bocconi test.

-More importantly, the Bocconi Admission Test is only good for Bocconi.
+More importantly, the Bocconi Admission Test is only valid for admission to Bocconi.
 If you are applying to other universities (which you should be), they will not accept the Bocconi Test.
 Therefore, you will probably have to take the SAT anyway.

 So then why bother with the Bocconi test?